Hello everyone! Welcome to my new video.

 In this command,

-- " -sC " is used to perform a script scan using the default set of scripts,
+"-sC" is used to perform a script scan using the default set

 After completing the network scan, we